brob/netlify-youtube-ingest-demo/README.md

 * Favorites
 * Views

+### Configuring your Algolia Index for better results

 You can use all of this information as ranking and sorting inside your [Algolia dashboard](https://www.algolia.com/dashboard) and customize the search results.
 By default it will get strong matches around title, but you can configure it to search title, tags, and description (I recommend that order based on my own youtube channel usage).

 You can also set up custom ranking based on number of likes, favorites, views, etc. for the most relevant search.
 ## Installation

 In your Netlify project, create (or use) your Netlify functions directory.
 If you don't have one, create a new directory: